 |

-View a movie of a ROTSE telescope, slewing at top speed.
+View a ROTSE telescope slewing at top speed.

 |